Ludmila Prokunina-Olsson: Education

-Prokunina-Olsson received an M.Sc. in molecular genetics from Moscow State University.
-She earned a Ph.D. in medical genetics from Uppsala University Faculty of Medicine in 2004.
+Prokunina-Olsson attended Novosibirsk State University from 1986 to 1989.
+She then went on to earn her M. Sc. in molecular genetics at Moscow State University in Russia from 1989 to 1994.
+From there, she continued her education at Uppsala University Faculty of Medicine in Sweden, where she received her Ph.D. in 2004 in human medical genetics.
 Her dissertation was titled Strategies for identification of susceptibility genes in complex autoimmune diseases.
 Marta Alarcon-Riquelme was her doctoral advisor and Juha Kere was an opponent of her dissertation.
+Prokunina-Olsson began her fellowship with the National Human Genome Research Institute, NIH in the Genome Technology branch from 2005 to 2008.